Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Empirical Study

-The corpus comprises publicly available texts in which elite members discuss the impact of technology or AI on society, including opportunities and concerns (cf. Table \ref{tab:corpus}).
-Eligible texts include book chapters, op-eds, and blog posts (personal or corporate) of at least 750 words published since 2017.
-These criteria are intended to include texts in which members of the AI executive elite substantively express their views to allow for in-depth CDA, which is why shorter texts (e.g., tweets) were omitted.
+The corpus contains texts in which elite members discuss the impact of technology or AI on society, including opportunities and concerns.
+It was constructed systematically in accordance with concrete criteria to avoid cherry-picking.
+Eligible texts are book chapters, op-eds, and blog posts (personal or corporate) of at least 750 words published since 2017.
+These criteria are intended to include texts in which members of the AI executive elite substantively express their views, allowing for in-depth CDA, which is why shorter texts (e.g., tweets) were omitted.
 The year 2017 was chosen because it marks a pivotal year for generative AI, with the seminal paper \emph{Attention Is All You Need} \citep{vaswani_attention_2017} laying the theoretical foundations for modern AI.
 Unless published as blog posts or op-eds, spoken texts were omitted as they tend to be less concise, more prone to vagueness, significantly longer, and more difficult to analyze due to non-verbal communication, all of which pose challenges given the time constraints of this research.